 Importers/Exporters

-Importers and exporters transact at tie points to move energy into and out of the ISO control area.
-California tends to be a market for energy from the Northwest in the spring and summer months while acting as a source in the winter.
+Importers and exporters transact at tie points to move energy into and out of control area.
+California, for example, tends to be a market for energy from the PNW in the spring and summer, while the PNW tends to act as a market for energy from California in the winter.
 In the desert Southwest, California could be a source or a sink depending on the time of year and relative prices.
-Fees for imports and exports are charges by the CAISO.
-Many municipal utilities located within the state are Importers/Exporters as they are not physically located within the ISO control area.
+The fees for importing or exporting energy are determined by the applicable transmission tariff (and in the case of the CaISO, by the CaISO’s grid management charges).

 Generators

-Generators are power plants that make electricity.
-Generation can be a deregulated function unless the facility is located in a region where transmission constraints inhibit energy from being imported and exported from the ISO grid.
+Generators are entities that own power plants that make electricity.
+Generation has become a deregulated function except in cases where it remains fully bundled with other retail rate components or in cases where locational market power is a problem.
+Locational market power can occur when a generating facility is located with a transmission-constrained area – i.e., an area where transmission constraints inhibit the import and export of energy.
 In this case such plants are referred to as Reliability-Must-Run or Regulatory-Must-Run units.
-Utilities still control the majority of generation but regulators are forcing them to sell these plants to the highest bidder in a effort to encourage competitive markets.
-Other generation is controlled by Qualified Facilities (QFs).
+Utilities still control the majority of generation, but an increasing amount of generation is being auctioned or sold in response to restructuring effort.
+Non-utility owners control other generation, e.g., Qualified Facilities (QFs).

 Qualified Facilities (QFs)

-QFs were built in response to PURPA, which was passed to encourage energy efficiency in an era of high energy prices in part resulting from market power exercised by the Organization of Petroleum Exporting Countries (OPEC).
-These long-term contracts generally require the UDCs to pay a capacity charge and an energy charge, the sum of which is generally in excess of market prices.
-There is also debate on whether the UDCs should be encouraged to “buy out” these contracts to minimize stranded costs to ratepayers.
+QFs were built in response to PURPA.
+This Federal statue was passed to encourage energy efficiency.
+PURPA was a response to the high energy prices that resulted in part from the export limitations and embargoes exercised by and against the Organization of Petroleum Exporting Countries (OPEC).
+PURPA required electric utilities to interconnect with QFs and purchase QF output at the utilities’ avoided cost.
+To qualify as a QF, a generating plant had to either use “renewable” resources, such as geothermal or solar energy, or use natural gas or other fossil fuels and to pass certain thermal efficiency requirements.
+As part of these efficiency requirements, a fossil fuel-fired QF must produce “useful thermal output” – i.e., steam or heat to be used for an industrial process.

+Generally, QFs executed long-term contracts with utilities.
+These contracts usually require the UDCs to pay a capacity charge and an energy charge, the sum of which is now generally in excess of the market prices.

 Energy Service Providers (ESPs)

-ESPs market energy to end use customers.
+ESPs market energy (and in some states other services such as metering, billing, energy efficiency) to end use customers.
 They aggregate loads and bill retail customers for services rendered.
 They schedule load and generation through a Scheduling Coordinator.

-Scheduling Coordinators (SCs)
+Scheduling Coordinators

-Any scheduling interaction with the ISO is done by an SC.
-All generators and ESPs must use an SC to schedule energy with the ISO.
+The CaISO and the other RTOs under discussion all require that ESPs and Generators schedule energy and ancillary services through a Scheduling Coordinator.
+The SC aggregates schedules and thus reduces the number of transactions that must be considered by the transmission owner, the CaISO or other RTOs.

 Current Regulatory Environment